 Bar Carts & Storage

 If you’re short in space and want a place to showcase your wine in the bar cart, you can opt for a bar cart instead.
 The bar carts can have that 1950’s vibe or the more classic touch of brass or silver materials.
-There are also modern styles with geometric or sleek profiles that fit contemporary-themed dining rooms.
+There are also modern styles with geometric or sleek profiles that fit contemporary-themed dinner rooms.

 Trends: Mid-century